 - Turning a device to compare viscosity levels in different liquids.

-- Looking through a polariscope to view rainbows of stress in clear tape’s backing, and assemble a puzzle that appears clear to the naked eye.
+- Looking through a polariscope to view rainbows of stress in clear tape’s backing, and assembling a puzzle that appears clear to the naked eye.

-- Observing the way Velcro's hooks mimic plant burrs, and learn how science looks to nature for innovative solutions to everyday problems.
+- Observing the way Velcro hooks mimic plant burrs, and learning how science looks to nature for innovative solutions to everyday problems.

 - Pulling apart Oreo cookie models to learn about adhesion versus cohesion.